 Don’t delay contacting a GP if you have signs and symptoms of bowel cancer

-Bowel cancer is the third most common cancer in the UK, more than 100 people are diagnosed with it everyday.
+Bowel cancer is the third most common cancer in the UK, and this month being Bowel Cancer Awareness month, it’s important to highlight that more than 100 people are diagnosed with it every day.

 Bowel cancer is very treatable but the earlier it’s diagnosed, the easier it is to treat.
 People whose cancer is diagnosed at an early stage have a much higher chance of successful treatment than those whose cancer has become more widespread.

-Patients can be assured that GP and hospital services in Herefordshire and Worcestershire have gone to great lengths to put infection prevention measures in place to ensure patients can safely access these services.
-Patients are reminded that the NHS is still here for them when they need it and to telephone their GP if they have signs and symptoms of bowel cancer.
+GP and hospital services in Herefordshire and Worcestershire have robust infection prevention measures in place to ensure patients can safely access services, so people are urged not to delay contacting a GP or seeking treatment if they have any symptoms.

 The early signs of bowel cancer can vary and are not very clear.
 However, they can include: